3.1 Matrix

 #> [3,] 6 6 6

-Looking at the resulting matrix, you may notice that the matrix is created by fill in the columns sequentially with the elements from the input vector.
-That is, it first fill in the first column, then the second column, and so on.
-If you want to fill the rows instead of columns, you can add the argument byrow = TRUE.
+Looking at the resulting matrix, you may notice that the matrix is created by filling the columns sequentially with the elements from the input vector.
+That is, it first fills the first column, then the second column, and so on.
+If you want to fill by rows instead, you can add the argument byrow = TRUE.

 matrix(1:12, nrow = 4, byrow = TRUE)

-After defining a matrix, we can apply various functions on it.
+After defining a matrix, we can apply various functions to it.

 x <- matrix(1:12, nrow = 4)